WilfredKluin1970/Deneb-Graphics/Donut Arrow/Manual.md

+Created by:  Wilfred Kluin
+Date      :  14-07-2026
+Release   :  1.0

 # Deneb Guide - Custom Donut Chart

-This guide explains how to build a donut/progress visual in Deneb with a dynamic dot (endpoint marker). .
+This guide explains how to build a donut/progress visual in Deneb with a dynamic dot (endpoint marker).

 ## What You Get